 Everyone has a story.
 It takes courage to tell it, be it memoir or fiction, because there comes a point where we must separate the facts from the truth.
 The challenge for the storyteller lies in distilling events to their essential meaning.
 When we scratch the surface of our story and begin to ask “why” our story becomes more complicated.
-This is often where writers get stuck.
+Getting stuck here is common for writers.
 The more we hold onto our “idea” of our story, the more challenging it becomes to allow our characters to take on a life of their own.

-It is human nature to filter our experiences through our perception of the world, because we are always looking for meaning.
+It is human nature to filter our experiences through our perception of the world.
+We are always looking for meaning.
 When we read about a plane crashing into the sea and one hundred and sixty-two people losing their lives, we wonder, even if only on a subconscious level, “What does this mean?”
 To be human is to interpret the events around us.
 It’s primal.
 It’s a survival instinct.
 But when we stay in survival mode for too long, life begins to lose its meaning.
 We become fearful, paranoid, withdrawn.
-To be human is to seek meaning, and it is artists and writers that provide a context for the events of our times.
+To be human is to seek meaning.
+Artists and writers provide a context for the events of our times.

-One of the first exercises we do in the 90-Day Novel workshop is something I call the “credo exercise.”
+One of the first exercises we do in the 90-Day workshops is something I call the “credo exercise.”
 You might want to try this right now.